-We reviewed policy and criteria, including guidance issued by OMB and the Treasury, to understand any regulatory criteria related to the DoD's responsibilities to report financial and award data under the DATA Act.
-To assess audit risk and design audit procedures, we assessed the internal and information system controls in place related to the data extracted from source systems and the data reported to the Treasury's DATA Act Broker system.
-Furthermore, we used the common methodology and reporting approach detailed in the CIGIE Guide to perform this audit.
+We reviewed policy and criteria, including guidance issued by OMB and the Treasury, to understand any regulatory criteria related to USACE's responsibilities to report financial and award data under the DATA Act.
+In order to assess audit risk and design audit procedures, we assessed the internal and information system controls in place related to the data extracted from source systems, and the data reported to the Treasury's DATA Act Broker system.
+Furthermore, we adopted the common methodology and reporting approach detailed in CIGIE guide to perform this audit.